Cyber Risk Assessment for Capital Management: Introduction

 \subsection{Capital management framework for cyber risk and contributions}

-} {Comparing the approaches taken by these two communities,} solutions to specific cybersecurity challenges are usually the focus of engineering research, whereas the economics and finance community typically emphasizes the outcomes of cyber incidents{.
-T}he former offers instructions on addressing specific cyber threats by implementing certain security controls, and the latter generates economic incentives for organizations to take actions to reduce the risk.
-However, we are unaware of any unified solution that takes benefit of both perspectives.
-Imagine that an organization is considering investing in a set of CIS Controls.
-To make this management decision, it needs to assess how much loss reduction can be achieved by implementing those controls and determine how much should be invested in each.
-These questions are non-trivial and yet to be answered{.

-T}o guide business decisions on cyber risk management, we propose a framework that quantifies { the relationship between the structural information of a cyber system and various kinds of cyber risks that may arise from this system via a cascade risk arrival model.
+{ To address the shortcomings that 1) some typical cybersecurity approaches to cyber risk management give insufficient consideration to the costs and benefits of cybersecurity, and 2) some typical actuarial approaches lack insights into granular components in cyber systems, the proposed framework} quantifies the relationship between the structural information of cyber system components and various kinds of cyber risks that may arise from this system via a cascade risk arrival model.
 It sets out the amount of risk borne by individual vulnerabilities and assets, and this detailed risk assessment further allows for budgeting decisions regarding cyber risk management.
-Specifically, this framework optimizes for the amount of capital allocated to various risk management tools, including:} \begin{itemize} \item[(i)] \textit{Ex-ante investment}, which is the investment in implementing security controls, such as hiring cybersecurity professionals, applying security patches, and training personnel, and it has an immediate effect on reducing cyber risk exposure {\it before} any incidents happen.
-In this paper, we assume that the company has already implemented some controls which match the industry-average security standard, and our discussions on cybersecurity investments surround any additional spending on top of that level. {\item [(ii)] \textit{Cyber insurance}, which is a device for businesses to transfer their cyber risks to insurers.
-Cyber insurance policies typically provide coverage for losses resulting from various perils, such as forensics costs, costs for repairing or replacing cyber assets, and legal liabilities in case of lawsuits.
-Insurers demand premium payments in exchange for the provided coverage.} \item [(iii)] \textit{Ex-post-loss reserve}, which is the emergency fund set up to cover residual losses not indemnified by cyber insurance.
-Note that this fund is indeed reserved {\it before} any cyber incidents happen, but it is then used to absorb losses {\it after} the incidents, which explains its ex-post-loss effect.
+Specifically, this framework optimizes for the amount of capital allocated to various risk management tools, including: { 1) \textit{ex-ante investments}, which are cybersecurity investments made \textit{before} any incidents happen to reduce the exposure, 2) \textit{cyber insurance}, which partially or entirely transfers risks to insurers, and 3) \textit{ex-post-loss reserves}, which are emergency funds covering residual losses not indemnified by insurance {\it after} the incidents. }